Cray-HPE/docs-csm/operations/network/dns/PowerDNS_Configuration.md

 An example configuration demonstrating how to configure BIND as a secondary server for zone transfer.

-For other DNS servers please consult the documentation provided by the DNS server vendor.
+For other DNS servers, consult the documentation provided by the DNS server vendor.

 ```text
 // This is the primary configuration file for the BIND DNS server named.